-As far as we know, the only prior research from the perspective of maximization of expected profits consists of Fukuda and Ji (1994) and Sato (1999).
-Fukuda and Ji (1994) used the partial equilibrium model introduced in Section II, wherein PCP is chosen when the firm's profit function is convex, and LCP when it is concave.
+As far as we know, the only prior research from the perspective of maximization of expected profits are Fukuda and Ji (1994) and Sato (1999).
+Fukuda and Ji (1994) used the partial equilibrium model introduced in Section II, wherein PCP is chosen when the firm's profit function is convex, LCP when it is concave.
 In other words, when the profit function is concave, the firm stabilizes its export price denominated in the local currency irrespective of exchange rate fluctuations.
 Thus, the correlation between export prices denominated in the home currency and the exchange rate is high, and shocks to the firm's production costs do not impact export prices denominated in the home currency.
 In contrast, when the profit function is convex, export prices denominated in the home currency have a low correlation with exchange rate fluctuations but are affected by shocks to production costs.

-Fukuda and Ji (1994) examined the validity of this theory by focusing on the products for which U.S. dollars are used as the invoice currency when they are exported to the United States and for which the yen is used when they are exported to Asia, such as TVs, videocassette recorders, and automobiles.
-If this theory is consistent with reality, the profit function for these goods when exported to the United States is concave, and exports to the United States priced in yen are highly correlated with the exchange rate while being unaffected by shocks to production costs.
-In contrast, if the profit function for exports to Asia is convex, exports to Asia priced in yen would be unaffected by the exchange rate but affected by shocks to production costs.
-43
+Fukuda and Ji (1994) examined the validity of this theory by focusing on the products for which dollars are used as the invoice currency when they are exported to the US and for which the yen is used when they are exported to Asia, such as TVs, video cassette recorders and automobiles.
+If this theory is consistent with reality, the profit function for these goods when exported to the US is concave, and exports to the US priced in yen are highly correlated with the exchange rate while being unaffected by shocks to production costs.
+In contrast, if the profit function for exports to Asia is convex, exports to Asia priced in yen would be unaffected by the exchange rate but would be affected by shocks to production costs.

-Fukuda and Ji (1994) analyzed empirically the relationship between yen-denominated export prices of these products to the United States and Asia on one side and changes in the exchange rate and production costs on the other.
+Fukuda and Ji (1994) analyzed empirically the relationship between yendenominated export prices of these products to the US and Asia on one side and changes in the exchange rate and production costs on the other.
 They found the relationship consistent with the theoretical model and thereby validated the invoicing decision model based on profit maximization.
-Additionally, Sato (1999) used the analytical methods of Fukuda and Ji (1994) to analyze semiconductor components exported to Asia and to the United States.
-His empirical results were consistent
+Additionally, Sato (1999) used the analytical methods of Fukuda and Ji (1994) to analyze semiconductor components exported to Asia and to the US.
+His empirical results were consistent with the hypothesis that the dollar would be used as the invoice currency in order to stabilize the dollar-denominated export price, based on the PTM pricing behavior in that industry.
+Sato attributed the decline in